thenadz/document-gallery/README.txt

 If you wish to wrap your galleries in some additional content, the `dg_gallery_template` is the tool for the job.
 With it you can include content prior to or following your document galleries.
-The filter exposes 1 special tag which is replaced during gallery generation with data specific to that gallery.
+The filter exposes 2 special tags which are replaced during gallery generation with data specific to that gallery.
 The tag is described below:

+* **%id%**: This tag is replaced by the document gallery HTML id attribute.
 * **%rows%**: This tag is replaced by all of the document gallery rows.
 Everything before this string will be rendered before the gallery and everything after this string will be rendered following the gallery.